rczerwiec/rczerwiec/README.md

-### Hi there 👋 I'm Radek, FullStack Developer from Poland
+### Hi there 👋 I'm Radek, currently work as IT Specialist.
+### I'm back to coding at may 2024 after almost 2 years of break so there may be a mess :D

 # 🔭 My TechStack
 ![My Skills](https://skillicons.dev/icons?i=html,js,ts,css,react,nodejs,express,mongodb,redux,docker)